This feature is available in Ultimate edition only.

 interacting with virtualization platform APIs if needed

-Pages for creating and managing Tasks can be accessed from the top menu by selecting Tasks -> Manage Tasks.
+Pages for creating and managing Tasks can be accessed from the top menu by selecting Tasks from the top Admin menu (cog wheel).

 Creating a New Task

-To create a new Task, simply click the Create button at the top of the Manage Tasks page.
-A popup dialog appears requesting the following information:
+To create a new Task, simply click Add New Tasks at the top of the Manage Tasks page.
+A New Task dialog box appears requesting the following information:

 Task Code (required) - a short code used to uniquely identify the Task.
 The code can be no longer than 32 characters.
 The code is a useful organizational mechanism.